shuup/shuup-guide/source/index.rst

-Welcome to Shoop Guide!
+Welcome to Shuup Guide!
 =======================

 ..
-Shoop Guide documentation master file, created by sphinx-quickstart on Wed Apr 20 12:49:52 2016.
+Shuup Guide documentation master file, created by sphinx-quickstart on Wed Apr 20 12:49:52 2016.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.